tjmahr/dissertation/docs/12-aim1-notebook.md

 _TJM: I'll have to clean this section up once the order of the main results is pinned down.
 That way this can flow neatly in to the findings._

-Looks to the familiar image were analyzed using **Bayesian mixed effects logistic regression**.
+Looks to the familiar image were analyzed using Bayesian mixed effects logistic regression.
 We used *logistic* regression because the outcome measurement is a probability (the log-odds of looking to the target image versus a distractor).
 We used *mixed-effects* models to estimate a separate growth curve for each child (to